 - Establishing and maintaining healthy and structurally sound trees; and

 - Maintaining habitat for wildlife.

-To make a tree maintenance request to Council, please complete the online application form.
+To make a tree maintenance request to Council, please lodge a customer request.

 Do you have a vacant tree pit or grass verge in front of your house?
 If you do and would like Council to plant a tree, lets us know!
 Council is currently planting trees as part of our annual street tree planting program and we are looking for suitable sites for next year's program.